ermaccer/MortalKombat.Tools/archivetool/README.md

-## ssfX
+## archiveTool

-Create and extract SSF archives and archives inside SFF
+Pseudo-create and extract IMP archives from Mortal Kombat Unchained.

-`Usage: ssfx <mode> <input> <pad/table> <pad>`
+`Usage: archivetool <mode> <input>`

-mode - create/extract

-input - input file, for creation - input *folder*

-pad/table - for extraction - pad(small/big) / for creation - table file

-pad - small/big

 ### To extract

-`ssfx extract file.ssf padvalue`
+Place ARCHIVE.BIN and ARCHIVE.IMP in the program location, then simply extract by executing:

+`archivetool extract archive.bin`

-Files are extracted to filename - extension folder in following pattern:
+Files are extracted to whatever is in .BIN, another file is created - mku_files.txt.

-`0.dat,1.dat...`

-Table filename is filename + .txt.

-Order filename is filename + _ order +.txt.

-**Pad values**

-Use "big" for full archives, eg. frost.ssf will require big mode;

-Use "small" for archives inside archives, eg. 1.dat inside frost.sff will require small mode;

-### To build
+### To rebuild

-`ssfx create folder folder.txt padvalue`

-Resulting file: foldername + .ssf.

-Same rules apply for padvalue as in extraction.

-Keep order file near .txt!

-To add more files to new archive, edit order file (keep order though).
+`archivetool create archive.bin`

+Name of the IMP archive will be created from whatever is in .bin (usually ARCHIVE.IMP).

+### About mku_files.txt
+This file contains .bin offsets and filenames, do not edit by hand nor add more files, the method to rebuild archive bases on offsets only!